Instant Asset Write-Off FY2026: a late opportunity for deductibility

 Written by Daniel Dubois & Shara Cox

-As we approach the end of the financial year, the Instant Asset Write-Off (IAWO) continues to present a valuable opportunity for small business owners — particularly those considering equipment upgrades such as point-of-sale (POS) systems.
+As we approach the end of the financial year, the Instant Asset Write-Off (IAWO) presents once more a valuable opportunity for small business owners - particularly those businesses with the need for consistent equipment upgrades such as computer systems .

 The Current Rules - What We Know